 HoloLens 2 offers an exceptional experience with 3D holograms and interactions between the virtual and real world, making the device perfect for training where actions more advanced than displaying simple tutorials are required.
-Relatively sturdy, compatible with hardhats, and operable using protective gloves, HoloLens 2 can be used in moderate industrial conditions.
+Relatively sturdy, compatible with hardhats (utilizing a dedicated adapter), and operable using protective gloves, HoloLens 2 can be used in moderate industrial conditions.
 On the downside, HoloLens 2 is heavy, not suitable for working full shifts, also due to short battery life, and difficult to use outside, as holograms won’t display properly against bright backgrounds.

 Magic Leap 1

 |Display||1280 x 960 pixel RGB per eye|

 |Field of view||50 degrees|

 |Memory||8GB RAM, three core processors, 128GB internal storage|

 |Camera||1080p30 video and 76.9-degree diagonal FoV|